 The verify step involves reading back the code memory space and comparing it against the copy held in the programmer's buffer.
-Because the Flash Configuration Words are stored in the top of program memory, it is verified with the rest of the code at this time.
+Because the Flash Configuration Words are stored at the end of program memory, it is verified with the rest of the code at this time.